daragon25/daragon25/README.md

-Hello, my name is diego alexis aragon.
-I am a researcher in the area of power electronics, control and stability of electrical grids.
+Researcher in power systems, power electronics, control and stability.

 <!---
 daragon25/daragon25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.